kostya/benchmarks/README.md

 ## Base64

-Testing large blob base64 encoding/decoding into newly allocated buffers.
+Testing base64 encoding/decoding of the large blob into the newly allocated buffers.

 [Base64](base64)